-All of this brings me back to why I think Focus Filters could be your New Year's Resolution.
+All of this brings me back to why I think Focus Filters could be an important change to the way we all interact with our devices.
 They've changed my game.
 And they can change yours, too.

 As I said earlier, I've been guilty of working too much.
 And working when I shouldn't.
 As a result, I haven't always been as present as I should have been.

 If, like me, you wish that you could switch off from distractions at the times when that truly matters — when you're with your loved ones — Focus Filters could be the tool you've been waiting for.
 It isn't a silver bullet, and the workaholics amongst us will still find work when they want it.
 But Focus Filters ensure that work doesn't jump out at you every time you touch your iPhone.
 It isn't always present.

 Now sure, not touching your iPhone in the first place would be better, I get that.
 But we live in a world where that just isn't possible.
 We use these things for everything, and that isn't necessarily a bad thing.
 But we need ways to make them work for us, not against us.

 With Focus Filters, I think I might finally have found a way to do that.
 And I think that you could do that too.

 Master your iPhone in minutes

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!